ncsa/MayomicsVC/README.md

 Cromwell creates a nested output folder structure, one for each tool, and for each sample inside:

-* After every execution of Cromwell tool, a folder named "cromwell-executions" is created in the directory from where the cromwell execution engine is run from
+* After every execution of Cromwell tool, a folder named "cromwell-executions" is created in the directory from where the cromwell execution engine is run.
 * Inside the "cromwell-executions" folder, a sub folder is created and its name corresponds to the name of the workflow specified in the .wdl file.
-For example if the name of the workflow in the .wdl file is BWA_Mem_Run then a sub folder is created with the same name
+For example if the name of the workflow in the .wdl file is BWA_Mem_Run then a sub folder is created with the same name.
 * After the workflow has successfully executed an ID for the execution is created and this ID is unique for each run.
 In the example below "97cbc5de-ff36-4912-aa04-395b08702c85" is an unique ID name.

 ```